TVOkids Logo

 TVOKids Logo

 The TVOKids logo is designed in a bright and modern style.
 It consists of two parts.
-The left part features lowercase red letters that spell “tvo.”
+The left side features lowercase red letters spelling “tvo.”
 This emblem portion is smaller than the right part, emphasizing the word “kids.”
 Each letter in the word “kids” is colored differently, symbolizing the diversity and joy inherent in the world of children.
 The letter “k” is highlighted in blue, associated with trust and calmness; “i” in purple, representing creativity and imagination; “d” in orange, conveying energy and enthusiasm; and “s” in green, symbolizing freshness and growth.

 An interesting detail is the eye embedded in the letter “d,” which adds an element of curiosity and openness to new experiences, important qualities for children’s development.
 This feature underscores the brand’s educational focus, as the channel is known for its children’s educational programs.